ConSol/docker-headless-vnc-container/README.md

 the docker run command:

     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_RESOLUTION=800x600 consol/centos-xfce-vnc

+### 4) View only VNC
+To prevent unwanted control over the VNC connection, it's possible to set environment variable `VNC_VIEW_ONLY=true`.
+If set the docker startup script will create a random cryptic password for the control connection and use the value of `VNC_PW` for the view only connection.

+     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_VIEW_ONLY=true consol/centos-xfce-vnc

 ## Contact
 For questions, professional support or maybe some hints, feel free to contact us via **[testautomatisierung@consol.de](mailto:testautomatisierung@consol.de)** or open an [issue](https://github.com/ConSol/docker-headless-vnc-container/issues/new).